Pennsylvania Council of the Blind

 Article VII: Powers and Duties of the Convention

 The Convention of the Pennsylvania Council of the Blind shall be the ultimate authority within this organization on all matters except those matters delegated in these Bylaws to the final authority or discretion of the officers, the Board of Directors, or working committees.
 Its decision shall be made after opportunity has been afforded for full and fair discussion.

 Official delegates shall be authorized to vote on behalf of chapters and special interest affiliates at annual conventions of the Pennsylvania Council of the Blind.
 Each Chapter and each special interest affiliate shall be represented by two (2) delegates.
-In addition, each member of a chapter or special interest affiliate who is present at the convention is entitled to one (1) vote, provided he/she has paid membership dues in accordance with these Bylaws.
+In addition, each member of a chapter or special interest affiliate who is present at the Convention is entitled to one (1) vote, provided he/she has paid membership dues in accordance with these Bylaws on record with the PCB Office for a minimum of thirty (30) days.
 This popular vote count shall be added to the delegate vote count and shall constitute the total vote for or against any issue.
 Any business brought before the Convention shall be decided by a majority vote except as otherwise stated in these Bylaws.